ElvisRock/ElvisRock/README.md

 - 🎯 Specialized in Data Science
 - 💫I love Science &  🤖 Technology
 - 👀 I am interested in Data Science and AI projects.
 - 🌱 I’m currently learning Machine Learning and big data technologies.
+Soon, you will see updates.